letsresource/Resume-Search-API/README.md

 # Resume-Search-API
+**React-based Job Search API code that integrates with LinkedIn, Monster, and Dice sourcing.**
 This API has been created completely by ChatGPT.
 I have created this for future preference job posting website which I am planning to launch. import { useState } from "react";
 import { Input } from "@/components/ui/input";